lightning/bolts/12-offer-encoding.md

 A writer of an offer:
   - MUST NOT set any tlv fields greater or equal to 80, or tlv field 0.
-  - MUST set `offer_description` to a complete description of the purpose of the payment.
   - if the chain for the invoice is not solely bitcoin:
     - MUST specify `offer_chains` the offer is valid for.
   - otherwise: